monkin77/feup-comp/README.md

 - Assuming, in the type checking, that if the type is from an imported class or method then it works without any errors.
 - The OLLIR generated code sometimes has repeated types (e.g. temp2.i32.i32).
 This isn't an issue in execution, thus the bug was ignored so the group could focus in more important things.
-- Missing identation in the generated code.
+- Missing indentation in the generated code.

 ## Project setup